-For members who are represented by the California Staff Organization (CSO) and unrepresented members, the portion of a year of Credited Benefit Service is determined by multiplying the number of days of unused sick leave by 0.004.
-For example, if you have 100 days of unused sick leave at termination of employment, your unused sick leave would be converted into 0.40 of a Year of Credited Benefit Service: $100 \times 0.004 = 0.40$ .
+For members who are represented by the California Staff Organization (CSO) and unrepresented members, the portion of a year of Credited Benefit Service is determined by multiplying the number of days of unused sick leave by 0.004, so that exactly one Year of Credited Benefit Service would be credited if you had exactly 250 days of unused sick leave.
+For example, if you have 100 days of unused sick leave at termination of employment, your unused sick leave would be converted into 0.40 of a Year of Credited Benefit Service: $100 \times 0.004 = 0.40$.